Google Search Queries That Prove Mankind Is beyond Salvation

 The Orangutan Prostitute query was impossible to ignore.
 It’s why I felt compelled to start my Exterminate investigations.
 While this particular query turned out to be people searching for a spoof video, I discovered many other disturbing search habits that were not spoofs.
-You can study the history of my research to date in 4 previous posts:
+You can study the history of my research to date in these previous posts:

 The Questions Humans Expect Google to Answer

 Exterminate 4 looked at statements people place into Google.
 Statements like: